exo | Public consultation: Laurentides-Terrebonne-Ouest bus

 The bus network reconfiguration in Laurentides–Terrebonne-Ouest was prioritized to coincide with the opening of the Réseau express métropolitain (REM) in the sector.

-In fall 2024, the REM’s Deux-Montagnes branch will link Deux-Montagnes to downtown Montréal.
+At the end of 2024, the REM’s Deux-Montagnes branch will link Deux-Montagnes to downtown Montréal.
 At that point, our buses will provide service to this major public transit project.

 The reconfiguration also takes into account other large-scale initiatives that will impact mobility, such as the construction of reserved lanes on Autoroute 15 and Autoroute 19.